adept/full-fledged-hledger/README.md

 In `03_getting_full_history/` there are a couple of transfers to the savings account in the current account statements.
 Now that savings account statements are brought into the picture, they will contain records of these transfers as well, and if we were to include them as-is, balances for both current and savings accounts would be wrong.
 The trick here is to make transfers face non-existent 'transfers' account, such that line in the current account statement is converted to be a transaction from `assets:Lloyds:current` account to `transfers`, and line in savings account statement is converted to be a transaction from `transfers` to `assets:Lloyds:savings` (after which `transfers` account is flat).

 This requires further changes to the rules file and conversion scripts that could be seen in `04_adding_more_accounts/`.
 As newly-converted journals are `!include`-ed into yearly files and `./export.sh` is re-ran, you can use version control system to verify that yearly balance statements for current account are unchanged (you did put all generated reports under version control to simplify this, didn't you?).

-## Classifying expenses
-rules in a csv file
-TODO

-## More detailed expenses with additional statements
-TODO